 This is a meditation for total overwhelming general body pain.
-At times in my life I’ve experienced excruciating nerve pain, or lower back pain.
+At times in my life I’ve experienced excruciating nerve pain or lower back pain.
 I developed this meditation a few years ago during one of those periods.
 This technique effectively eliminates all physical pain for a while.
-So for the first time, I’m sharing the technique here on my blog in case it might be useful to you.
+Its discovery was a huge breakthrough for me!
+So for the first time, I’m sharing the technique here on my website in case it might be useful to you.
 At the time I discovered this tool, I had already been practicing meditation for several decades.
-Therefore, it is a rather advanced meditation that relaxes the mind, body, and the breath.
-Not everyone will find it easy.
+Therefore, it may be somewhat advanced.
+If you work at it, you can do it.
+It will help you relax the mind, body, and the breath to dissolve pain.

 Sometimes pain is so intense that it can create a state of total insanity in a person.
 However if you can practice calmly relaxing and focusing the mind with compassion and patience, you will find it is an effective alternative to drugs or psychotropic substances.

 I have used this practice successfully for back pain, shingles, migraine headaches, toxic accumulation, broken bones, mental anguish, sadness, and grief.
 Whatever the cause of your pain, if you can maintain a relaxed and focused mind following these simple steps, you can turn your day into quiet bliss, at least for a few hours.
 Doing it puts me in a state of timeless joy for a time.
 Of course, if I have to get up to pee, to eat, or if someone calls on the phone, then the pain returns.
 Still, it is very beneficial to do this meditation whenever possible, to give you some relief from constant agony.